UniT: Data Efficient Tactile Representation with Generalization to Unseen Objects: Supervised Policy Learning Experiments

 In this section, the effectiveness of UniT in imitation learning is demonstrated.
 We use Aloha \cite{zhao2023learning} as our hardware platform.
 The hardware setup is shown in Fig.~\ref{fig:setup}(a).
 We integrate UniT into diffusion policy \cite{chi2023diffusionpolicy}, and benchmark with vision-only diffusion policy and visual-tactile diffusion policy with tactile encoders trained from scratch.
-For training datails, please refer to our open-source repository.
-We completed three tasks, as shown in Fig.~\ref{fig:setup}.
-More details of each task are as follows.
+We freeze the UniT encoder when integrating it into diffusion policy, as shown in Fig.~\ref{fig:decoder}. {All three methods are trained on the same dataset, with each method using a diffusion policy as the main network, differing only in the structure of the tactile encoder, while the rest of the network architecture and hyperparameters are identical.} We completed three tasks, as shown in Fig.~\ref{fig:setup}. {The ``Chicken Legs Hanging", ``Chips Grasping", and ``Allen Key Insertion" datasets contain 200, 180, and 170 demonstrations, respectively.
+The action space is defined in terms of joint angles: each arm of the ALOHA dual-arm robot has 6 degrees of freedom, plus an additional degree of freedom for grasping width, totaling 7 degrees of freedom per arm.
+For the ``Allen Key Insertion" task, which involves only one arm, the policy outputs 7-DoF actions.
+In contrast, both the ``Chips Grasping" and `Chicken Legs Hanging" tasks are bimanual manipulation, so the policy outputs 14-DoF actions.
+The frequency of all policy rollouts is 10 Hz and the amount of inference denoising steps is 24.} More details of each task are as follows.

 \textbf{Chicken Legs Hanging}: The chicken legs hanging task is a dual-arm manipulation task in which one robotic arm grasps the rack to prevent it from moving due to the pushing force exerted while hanging chicken legs.
-The other arm picks up two artificial chicken legs from a table and hangs them on the rack.
-The precision required for this task is very high, because the width of the chicken legs and the opening of the slots on the rack are almost a perfect match.
-This precise alignment ensures that the chicken legs remain securely in place on the rack after being released.
-Moreover, this task involves rich force interactions with the objects being manipulated: the left arm applies force on the rack and stabilizes it, while the right arm exerts pressure to insert the chicken leg into the slot on the rack.
+The other arm picks up two artificial chicken legs from a table and hangs them on the rack. {The rack slot has a trapezoidal shape, with a width ranging from 15.6 mm on the innermost side to 20.8 mm on the outermost side.
+In comparison, the chicken drumstick root varies in width from 19.2 mm at its narrowest to 22.2 mm at its widest.
+This close dimensional match necessitates precise alignment to securely hang the drumstick, underscoring the high level of precision required for successful task execution.} Moreover, this task involves rich force interactions with the objects being manipulated: the left arm applies force on the rack and stabilizes it, while the right arm exerts pressure to insert the chicken leg into the slot on the rack.
 In this situation, real-time tactile feedback is crucial for fully perceiving these interactions.

 \textbf{Chips Grasping}: The Chips grasping task is also a dual-arm manipulation task.
 During this task, depending on whether the chips are on the left or right support stand, the corresponding robot arm picks up the chips and places them into a bowl.
 To accommodate the maximum width of the grippers, we resized the chips from their original dimensions.
 The challenge of this task lies in the fragility of the chips, which necessitates precise control over the gripper width.
 The gripper must adjust accurately to accommodate the shape and size of the chips.
 Inadequate adjustment may lead to either missing the grasp or crushing the chips.
 In this situation, real-time tactile feedback is crucial because relying solely on visual feedback makes it difficult to accurately determine the state of the grasp.
 This can easily lead to missing the grasp or breaking the chips when handling different sizes of chips.